 Felix Auger Aliassime advanced to finals at Lyon, Stuttgart, and Rio de Janeiro, reaching semifinals at Miami and Queen's Club along with one quarterfinal during 2019.
 He entered the top 20 for the first time.
 On grass: a strong 8-3.
 On clay: 12-8.
 Hard results: 12-10.
 He powered through with 0.7 aces per game, saved as much as 64% of breakpoints faced, and excelled with 75% success on first serve.

 Felix Auger Aliassime built ranking on the Challenger tour in 2018.
 He won two titles at Lyon Challenger and Tashkent Challenger.
 He also reached the final at Blois Challenger.
-Season record: 26-13.
-By surface: clay 17-9, hard 9-4.
+Season record: 32-23.
+Challenger record: 26-13.
+Challenger/ITF surface breakdown: clay 17-9, hard 9-4.
 He averaged 0.37 double faults per game, won 53% on second serve return, and won 71% on first serve.

 2017 proved to be a breakthrough season for Felix Auger Aliassime.
 A maiden top-200 ranking followed.
 He won three titles at Canada F2, Lyon Challenger, and Sevilla Challenger.
 He also reached the final at USA F3.
 Additional semifinals at USA F5, USA F6, and Drummondville Challenger.
 Record: 45-18.
-Across surfaces: clay 24-8, hard 21-10.
+Challenger/ITF results by surface: clay 24-8, hard 21-10.
 He won 49% on second serve return, averaged 0.35 double faults per game, and won 74% on first serve.

 Felix Auger Aliassime gained ranking points at Futures level in 2016.
 He captured one title at USA F35.
 He also reached the final at Spain F12.
 Season record: 20-12.
-Surface breakdown: clay 16-6, hard 4-6.
+By Challenger/ITF surface: clay 16-6, hard 4-6.
 He averaged 0.20 double faults per game, won 44% on second serve, and won 68% on first serve.

 Felix Auger Aliassime competed at Futures/ITF level in 2015.
 He reached three quarterfinals at Peru F4, Peru F5, and Granby Challenger.
 Record: 6-3.
 He saved 45% of break points, won 46% on first serve return, and converted 42% of break opportunities.